Lord Ligonier (slave ship)

-The ship had six decks in all, four for carrying enslaved Africans and two for hauling spice, lumber, and tobacco.
-Lord Ligonier was a sailing ship, built to weather Atlantic storms.
+The ship had six decks in all, four for carrying "human cargo" and two for hauling spice, lumber, and tobacco.
+Lord Ligonier was a sailing ship built to weather Atlantic storms.
 It could carry 170 enslaved Africans, 40 crew members, and various amounts of other cargo.
 Although it could carry 170 enslaved people if they were packed in sideways, the ship's capacity was reduced to 140 when they lay on their backs.